 Identifying and treating behavioral and mental health disorders is not as straightforward as treating bodily illness or injury.
-Mental illness symptoms manifest in cognitive, emotional, behavioral and sometimes physical ways, making it challenging to grasp the full diagnosis at a glance.
-Mental health assessments are valuable tools for practitioners to help fill in these gaps and provide a better-rounded picture of a patient's status.
+Mental illness symptoms manifest in cognitive, emotional, behavioral and sometimes physical ways, making it challenging to grasp the complete diagnosis at a glance.
+Mental health assessments are valuable tools for practitioners to help fill in these gaps and provide a better-rounded picture of a patient’s status.

 Table of Contents

 - What Does a Mental Health Assessment Include?